Netflix-Skunkworks/UnrealValidationFramework/README.md

 ### 6.1 Setting Up Project Settings

-1. Create a new blueprint class from the parent class **VFProjectBase**.
-Given these are project related settings, its recommended to keep this within the UnrealProject rather than a ContentPlugin.
+1. Create a new blueprint class from the parent class **VFProjectSettingsBase**.
+Given these are project related settings, its recommended to keep this within the UnrealProject rather than a Content Plugin.
 (Unless you use the same settings over and over again)
 <img src="/docs/images/project_settings_example/1_vfprojectsettingsbase.png" alt="Create Project Settings">

 2. Within the blueprint we set the default inherited values for the project frame rate and the OCIO Config we expect to be using.
 <img src="/docs/images/project_settings_example/2_vfprojectsettings_bp_defaults.png" alt="Project Settings Defaults">

-3. If you are extending the framework with custom validations as this is all based on blueprints its possible to add custom values to the VFProjectSettings blueprint.
+3. If you are extending the framework with custom validations, as this is all based on blueprints its possible to add custom values to the VFProjectSettings blueprint.
 <img src="/docs/images/project_settings_example/2_vfprojectsettings_custom_values.png" alt="Create Project Settings">

 4. Once you are happy with the VFProjectSettings blueprint, compile and save, then these need to be set into the Unreal Project Settings